go-yaaf/yaaf-common-postgresql/README.md

 #### Connecting to the Database

-To connect to a Postgres SQL database, create a new `PostgresDatabase` instance using a connection string.
+To connect to a Postgres SQL database, create a new `Postgres Database` instance using a connection string.

 ```go
 package main